benjaminzwhite/kattis/README.md

 Many of the non-trivial exercises have a `NOTES` comment in source file with thought process/reasoning/observations.

-PM me with any comments or questions.
+Email me with any comments or questions.

 ## General notation